 Joe Burrow enters the Superdome in Ja'Marr Chase's LSU National Championship jersey

-Known for his flashy pregame outfits, Burrow showed up inside the tunnel sporting his teammate and fellow Tiger Ja'Marr Chase's national championship jersey.
+Known for his flashy pregame outfits, Burrow showed up inside the tunnel sporting his teammate and fellow Tiger Ja'Marr Chase's LSU National Championship jersey.

 1 of 1— LSU Football (@LSUfootball) October 16, 2022